tomjoht/tomjoht.github.io/_docs/introduction_to_rest_apis/index.md

 <figure><img class="docimage large" src="{{site.api_media}}/restapi_apidoc.svg" alt="Response and request model for REST APIs" /><figcaption>REST APIs involve requests and responses over HTTP protocol</figcaption></figure>

-I dive more into the principles of REST in [What is a REST API?](docapis_what_is_a_rest_api.html) In your REST API documentation, you describe the various endpoints available, their methods, parameters, and other details, and you also document sample responses from the endpoints.
+I dive more into the principles of REST in [What is a REST API?](docapis_what_is_a_rest_api.html) In REST API documentation, you describe the various endpoints available, their methods, parameters, and other details, and you also document sample responses from the endpoints.

 ## From practice to documentation